brianyamasaki/get-that-job/docs/src/common-ideas/recruiters-are-busy/index.md

 # Recruiters are Busy

-Recruiters get hundreds of items crossing their desks every week.
+Recruiters get hundreds (if not thousands) of items crossing their desks every week.
 They don't have time to read everything in detail but instead skim items and make quick decisions whether to keep reading or throw it away.

 ::: warning
-They are looking for a reason to throw away your resume
+Recruiters are looking for a reason to throw away your resume.
+Avoid mistakes that would give them a reason to throw your documents away.
 :::

 ## Make it Easy on Them